Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

   - LoadBalancer will require MetalLB being deployed when configuring the cluster.
   - NodePort will not require additional configuration during cluster deployment.

 - Tested both of the Tensorflow examples with small VMs.
-The workers were 8GB Memory / 4 CPU nodes.
-For faster results you may want to use larger VMs.
-The Workshop actually used 32GB Memory / 16 CPU nodes for workers.
+The workers were 8GB Memory and 4 CPU nodes.
+  - For faster results you may want to use larger VMs.
+The Workshop actually used 3 x 32GB Memory and 16 CPU nodes.
+  - I would recommend 3 nodes with around 16GB+ Memory and 4+ CPU.
+Anything over this will help reduce the time it takes to run a notebook and support multiple notebooks running on the same nodes.
   - If you're running your own deployment/pod and are having issues with the kernel dying frequently, verify that you are adding the requests field with 1GB+ for memory.

 ```yml